PecanProject/betydbdoc-dataentry/add site.md

 ## Site Location

+Points can be added via the web interface; spatial geometries, e.g. a plot, site, or country boundary, must be entered via the PostgreSQL command line.

+### Point Locations

 If latitude and longitude coordinates are not available, it is often possible to determine the site location based on the site name, city, and other information.
 One way to do this would be to look up a location